YomnaJehad/Self-Driving-Car-Nanodegree-/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road:
+    - Applying on what I learned from the lesson, the arrangement of the functions, and the parameters' tunning.
+    - Edit the output of the hough lines to form TWO Red Lines roughly representing the Two lane lines.
+    - Test On 6 images.
+    - Test on 2 videos.
 * Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/solidWhiteRight.jpg "SolidWhiteRight"
+[image2]: ./test_images_output/whiteCarLaneSwitch.jpg "whiteCarLaneSwitch"
+[image3]: ./test_images_output/solidYellowLeft.jpg "solidYellowLeft"
+[image4]: ./test_images_output/solidYellowCurve2.jpg "solidYellowCurve2"
+[image5]: ./test_images_output/solidWhiteCurve.jpg "solidWhiteCurve"
+[image6]: ./test_images_output/solidYellowCurve.jpg "solidYellowCurve"

 ---